-NOTE 8 - SUBSEQUENT EVENTS
+NOTE 13 - SUBSEQUENT EVENTS

 The Company evaluated subsequent events and transactions that occurred after the balance sheet date up to the date that the financial statements were issued.
-Other than as described in these financial statements, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.
+The Company did not identify any subsequent events, other than below, that would have required adjustment or disclosure in the financial statements.